micahcowan/bobbin/README.md

 `apple` (default), or `canonical`.

 See [](#choosing-your-flavor-of-input-mode-with---simple-input) below, for copious details about this option.
 The TL;DR of it is that `canonical` uses your terminal's (primitive) line-input processing when **bobbin** detects that the Apple \]\[ wants to read a line of input (as opposed to a single character), and `apple` (the default) defers to the emulated Apple computer's (equally primitive, yet distinctly different) line-input processing.
 This option has no effect while **bobbin** is not reading from a terminal.

+#### Diagnostics and Testing Options

+##### --die-on-brk

+Exit emulation with an error, if a BRK or illegal opcode is encountered.

+##### --trace-to *m*!*n*

+Trace N instructions before/including M.

+This feature is intended for use with the `--trap-failure` feature.
+If the failure trao is triggered, it will output the instruction number where it did.
+You can then plug that number into this option, followed by an exclamation point and the number of instructions *before* the number you gave, that should be logged to the trace file (`trace.log` by default; adjustable with `--trace-file`).
+As an example, if the failure traps at instruction *12564*, then `--trap-failure 12564!100` would start logging instructions, register values, and (explicit) memory accesses starting at instruction *12465*.
+If instruction *12564* is reached, the trace logging ends.
+If instruction *12564* does not trigger the failure trap, then execution will still continue, but no more information will be output to the trace-log file.

+This feature is used by **bobbin**'s build system to debug the emulator's correctness.
+It could also be used for Apple developers to examine unexpected behavior in their software via automated tests.

+##### --trace-file *arg*

+Trace log file to use instead of `trace.log`.

+##### --trap-failure *arg*

+Exit emulator with an error if execution reaches this location.

+The *arg* must be a hexadecimal 16-bit value, optionally preceded by `$` or `0x`.
+If instruction evaluation begins while PC holds this value, the emulator will exit with the message `*** REPORT ERROR ***`, report the current instruction number and CPU status, and exit with a non-zero status.
+It will also interpret the value of the byte at memory location `$200` as "the current case number", and report that as well (this behavior is used in the testing of **bobbin**'s emulation accuracy).

+Together with `--trap-success`, this option can be used to run automated tests on your Apple \]\[ code, since it will cause the emulator to exit with a suitable exit status.

+##### --trap-success *arg*

+Exit emulator, reporting success, if execution reaches this location.

+The *arg* must be a hexadecimal 16-bit value, optionally preceded by `$` or `0x`.
+If instruction evaluation begins while PC holds this value, the emulator will exit with a status of zero (success), and the message `.-= !!!
+REPORT SUCCESS !!! =-.`.

+Together with `--trap-success`, this option can be used to run automated tests on your Apple \]\[ code, since it will cause the emulator to exit with a suitable exit status.

 <!--END-OPTIONS-->
 ### Choosing what type of Apple \]\[ to emulate